 Why is break-in always positive?
 With the wide variety of headphones (and ears), why do so many headphone listeners concur that the break-in change was positive?
 Logic seems to suggest that a number or listeners would find that certain phones would no longer be their taste - especially with fickle audiophiles.

 Insufficient transducer mass.
-One involved theory posits that headphone manufacture is essentially different from that of loudspeaker transducers, making the detection of break-in changes "unlikely."
-Break-in changes can be detected in larger speakers, however.
+One theory posits that headphone manufacture is essentially different from that of loudspeaker transducers, making the detection of break-in changes "unlikely."

 Headphone pads fit better over time, making for a different sound.
 In a case where new and used K701s were suggested to have show sound differences, customer service suggested that, over time, improved fit may be a better solution than an unproven factor like "break-in."